So, I’ve got a book coming out.

 That’s assuming that more ebooks actually mean fewer printed books and fewer printed books wasted, something that is not necessarily true.

-But there is a book difference between a book on a machine and a book on a shelf–once a book is printed and shipped, it causes no further emissions until its eventual demise.
+But there is a big difference between a book on a machine and a book on a shelf–once a book is printed and shipped, it causes no further emissions until its eventual demise.
 If the book lasts as long as the tree would have, which is quite possible, its eventual yielding of its carbon could be no different than the eventual rotting of an old tree.
 In any case, the longer the book lasts and the more people read it, the lower the carbon footprint of reading it gets.
 With an ebook, reading it requires electricity every single time–and for books stored in the cloud, electricity must be constantly in use to keep those books available on servers.
 I am unclear whether that continued electricity usage has been included in the calculation of the footprint of ebooks.

 The internet uses a fantastic amount of energy, though exactly how much seems debatable.
 That’s the bad news.
 The good news is that companies with a large online presence can use their economic muscle to build renewable energy capacity and some have done so. eBooks could therefore be a potential driver of conversion away from fossil fuel use, if the industry chooses to put its weight in that direction.